 You should always have your reader in mind – and if there’s one thing people just don’t want when they’re sinking into a new book, it’s being bored.
 When your book’s word count begins soaring into the 6-figures, chances are there’s a heady amount of waffle in there that you could trim.

 All the fancy turns of phrase and minutely detailed description in the world won’t help your novel if it bogs down the pacing and makes it a slog to get through.
 You should always have a firm eye on the pacing of your story – wherever you find it waning, you’ll also find some prime candidates for a trim.
-AutoCrit’s variation and pacing reports can make this easy for you, so if you haven’t already, try it out today and reveal those hidden opportunities in your work.
+AutoCrit’s variation and pacing reports can make this easy for you, so if you haven’t already, create your Free Forever account now and reveal those hidden opportunities in your work.

 A 6-figure word count isn’t necessarily a bad thing, however.
 Fans of epic adventure and sprawling historical drama already know what they’re getting into.
 As with the previous advice regarding research for publishers, it also holds true that you should know your readership.
 If your target audience generally enjoys short, sharp reading experiences, then trying to change their sensibilities by offering them a bold new approach that requires multiple times the investment of time and attention is an endeavor that’s unlikely to succeed.